. . . . .

 Now that we have all of our pieces cut out, it’s time to start sewing.
 Fold under the raw edges of the neckline and sew, using a stretch stitch since the fabric will stretch as your child puts it on.
 Repeat for the back side of the dress.

 Now we’re going to add that big sheer piece to the front and the back.
 Using a stretch stitch, attach the big sheer piece to the front and the back at an angle.
 Then set it aside.
-Now you can gather up all of the ruffle pieces.
-In order to do this fold the pieces in half and sew a gathering stitch along the top edge.
-Now adjust the gathers to match the top of the dress–where the sheer piece is attached–and pin in place.
-Sew to attach.

 For the top ruffle sew through the sheer and the bottom dress layer.
 For the rest I attached the ruffle only to the top sheer fabric.